Azure-Developer-Support/CodeRepository/README.md

 # Azure Developer Support - Code Repository

 > This Code Repository is maintained by the `Azure Developer Support team`.
 The support engineers from Azure PAAS Developer team will be pushing the code samples and sample scripts to this repository.
-This repository is meant to `EMPOWER and ENABLE` our community audience and also collaborate with them and take contributions to this open source project.
+This repository is meant to `EMPOWER and ENABLE` our community audience by sharing our knowledge and also collaborate with them and take contributions to this open source project.

 > This repository contains the sample code for How-To scenarios, proof of concepts and powershell scripts for the below technologies:
 * azure-api-management